 We are a non-profit organization in Edmonton, AB whose mission is to nurture a wider view of literacy for Alberta youth by providing educational programs and by increasing access to comics and graphic novels for both schools and communities.

-programs running to help us fulfill our vision:
+We currently have the following programs running to help us fulfill our vision:

 Drawn to Write

-Comic book creator camps for youth ages 9+ .
+1-day and 3-day comic book creator camps for youth ages 9+ .

 In the summer of 2015, the first Drawn to Write youth comic book creator camps ran out of Happy Harbor Comics in Edmonton, AB.
 With the guidance and support of Youth Write, this awesome comic book store and its team started running multi-day camps several times a year, to great reviews and many repeat campers.